 My ATV is in the shop for repairs and I have borrowed a machine from a non OFATV member friend, will I be required to purchase a day pass to ride OFATV trails with that ATV?

 Yes, your membership is not your trail access, and your trail access decal is not your membership, a machine without a valid trail access permit will require a day pass to be allowed on OFATV trails.

 I would like to take a friend or family member out on a ride on OFATV trails, that friend or family member is not a member of the OFATV; do they require a day pass?

 No, provided the ATV that the friend or family member is riding has a valid OFATV trail access permit, a day pass is not required for the friend or family member.

 If I sell my ATV part way through my membership term, is my trail access permit transferable?

 Yes, you may transfer your trail access permit to another ATV you own.
-You simply pull the decal off of the ATV that you are selling, stick it to a piece of paper, either contact your local club for replacement, or send it back to the OFATV office with a note providing reason for replacement as well as updated ATV information.
-For an administration fee of $12.00 you will receive a new trail access permit that has the same expiry as the void one that you returned.
+You simply pull the decal off of the ATV that you are selling, stick it to a piece of paper, and contact the OFATV office via telephone at 705-797-0797 with your permit in hand and updated ATV information, or send a picture of the old permit via email to email@example.com and information on your new ATV.
+An administration fee of $12.00 is charged for the new permit sticker.

 If my trail access permit peels off or is destroyed due to power washing, can I obtain a replacement?